tapdata/idaas/docs/open-api.md

 	listTables

 ### Object Level Methods

+Refer to [Table and Model API](table-model-api.md) for in-depth details

 ## IncrementalModel
 iModel is a special type of Table.
 Under the hood it is a regular table in DaaS data store.
 The key difference is an iModel is always backed by one or more other tables/imodels.